 They say don't judge a book by its cover, and you shouldn't judge this game based on its movie tie-in; with The Mummy Demastered, WayForward may have reached its apex.
 It deserves to stand on its own as one of the best recent examples of not only a pixel art aesthetic, but as an excellent combination of run 'n gunning, platforming and exploration.
 The game benefits from paying homage to multiple 16-bit ancestors rather than strictly sticking to its celluloid source material; The Mummy Demastered is a polished, accomplished and satisfying adventure that will entertain more than just Metroidvania fans.

-All told, Shantae: Half-Genie Hero has never been better; the enhanced versatility of the Switch lends the game a new sort of appeal and convenience that wasn’t there before.
-This is a charming, colourful, and sometimes challenging Metroidvania that will no doubt prove to be a memorable addition to your collection.
-While it could be a little longer, we would give this one a strong recommendation to anyone that hasn’t yet picked it up for the Wii U or any other platform.
+Whether you go for this or the Switch re-release of Shantae and the Pirate’s Curse, you can't go too far wrong with WayForward's Shantae series.
+Tight gameplay, detailed visuals, and charming writing combine to make these games must plays for any Metroidvania fans.
+Shantae: Half-Genie Hero may be more linear than its predecessor, but it is still an absolute treat and the enhanced versatility of the Switch lends the game a new sort of appeal and convenience.
+While it could be a little longer, we would give this one a strong recommendation to anyone that hasn’t yet picked it up on any other platform.
 For those of you that have, know that you’re essentially just paying for the ability to play this on the go, but that’s still arguably worth the asking price.
-Either way, this is the most polished Shantae game yet, and we can’t wait to see where the Half-Genie Hero goes from here.

 Dead Cells is a masterclass in excellent roguelike design, mixing together nonstop intense action sequences, gorgeous vistas, and an addictive loop of unlocks and rewards into a beautiful experience that no Switch owner will want to go without.
 There’s dozens, if not hundreds, of hours of content available here, and though some sense of repetition can creep in every now and then, it’s remarkable how fresh Dead Cells can stay through all those hours.
 This game is a blast to play, full of visual splendor, and packed with things to do; don’t miss out on this one, it’s a must-buy.